Domaine du Clos Salomon - Givry 1er Cru Clos Salomon Monopole 2015 (Magnum)

 Intense fruity aromas (cherry) with a hint of spice

-elegant, supported by supple tannins
+elegant, with supple tannins

 Serve